What is an umbilical granuloma?

 There are different ways to remove a granuloma.
 Your healthcare provider may:

-- Put a chemical (silver nitrate) on the tissue that removes it by burning it.
+- Put a chemical on the tissue that removes it by drying it.

 - Use liquid nitrogen (a very cold liquid) to freeze the tissue.